GI Bill Chapters

 You may be eligible for education benefits if you entered active duty for the first time after December 31, 1976, and before July 1, 1985.
 While serving, you enrolled and contributed to VEAP and have at least 3 months of contributions available.
 Benefits end 10 years from the date of your last discharge or release from active duty.

 Additional information regarding the Chapter 32 program is available through the VA website.
-To apply, you must complete the VA Form 22-1009, Application for VA Educational Benefits.
+To apply, follow this link, or complete VA Form 22-1990, Application for VA Educational Benefits.

 Chapter 1606 - Montgomery GI Bill - Selected Reserves (MGIB-SR)

 Detailed information on the Chapter 1606 program is available through the VA website.
-To apply, you must complete the VA Form 22-1009, Application for VA Educational Benefits.
+To apply, follow this link, or complete VA Form 22-1990, Application for VA Educational Benefits.

 Military Career Advancement Accounts (MyCAA)